awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/api-reference.md

 # API Reference<a name="api-reference"></a>

  You can use this reference to build private images using the AWS Marketplace Image Build Service API\.
-The AWS account that you use to build a private image must have the IAM permissions specified in the AWSMarketplaceImageBuildFullAccess managed policies\.
+The AWS account that you use to build a private image must have the IAM permissions specified in the `AWSMarketplaceImageBuildFullAccess` or `AWSMarketplaceFullAccess` managed policies\.
 You can use an existing role or create a new role using this\.
-To add the policy to a user, group or role:
+To add the `AWSMarketplaceImageBuildFullAccess` policy to a user, group or role:

 1. Sign in to the AWS Management Console and open the AWS IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.